nukolas/fteikpy-jax/README.rst

 Notes
 ^^^^^
 - The JAX solver reimplements the fast-sweeping Eikonal update in pure `jax.numpy` and `jax.lax` to enable JIT and autodiff.
 The result grid shape is `(nz+1, nx+1, ny+1)` to keep parity with the original backend.
+- Both the traveltime solver and misfit helper dispatch to `jax.jit`-compiled kernels; expect a compilation hit on the first call and cached performance afterwards.
 - The misfit helper assumes all sources share the same receiver set for simplicity.
 Support for per-source receiver sets can be added similarly.
 - Nondifferentiability can occur at branch points of the min-operators; JAX provides subgradients almost everywhere but gradients may be undefined exactly at kinks.